 |PMED A295||Paramedic Internship||12|

-A total of 68 credits is required for the degree.
+A minimum of 68 credits is required for the degree.

 Program Student Learning Outcomes

-- EMS Operations — Knowledge of operational roles and responsibilities to ensure safe patient, public, and personnel safety.
+- Applies knowledge of operational roles and responsibilities to ensure safe patient, public, and personnel safety.